BaseGraph/BaseGraphExtensionExample/README.md

-# BaseGraph - Exemple extension
+# BaseGraph - Extension example

 This project implements our suggested way to setup a [BaseGraph] extension.
 It complements the